FezMLG/wattpad-copy/README.md

 # Wattpad copy bot

-Need geckdriver and installed firefox to run.
+Need geckodriver and installed firefox to run.